carlos-a-g-h/the-ledger-of-my-shed/README.md

 Add/modify CSS files to the sources directory.
 At the startup phase, the files will be concatenated into a single 'custom.css' file and this is the CSS file that will be loaded on each page request

-There is a flag called 'devmode-css', this flag disables the default CSS "baking phase" and allows you to modify the CSS in a way more comfortable way while the server is running
+There is a flag called 'no-css-baking', this flag disables the default CSS "baking phase" and allows you to modify the CSS in a way more comfortable way while the server is running